Welcome to any new readers of Tammy Matters

 This Flag Office remains vacant.
 A description of what this Office entails is available and I would welcome an approach from anybody who might be prepared to take on this responsibility.

-We are also looking for volunteers to assist with running the Veranda Bar and, later, with catering.
-If you can help in this please contact any member of the Management Committee.
+We are also looking for more volunteers, from both new and established Members, to assist with running Phil’s Bar and with catering.
+If you, or any friend who is not a Member of the Club, would like to help with this, please contact a Member of the Management Committee.

-Since none of us has been able to use our craft for some time, I should remind you that owners of all craft (including canoes and paddleboards) must have a river licence.
-Quoted from the EA website
+I would remind you that owners of all craft (including canoes and paddleboards) must have a river licence.
+Quoted from the EA website:

-‘If you’re paddling on the non tidal section of the river (Cricklade Bridge to Teddington) yes, you need either a non-powered pleasure craft licence available from the environment agency here or join the British Canoeing here.
-Either of these entitles you to paddle on the non-tidal section of the Thames.‘ You might want to check your insurance too.
+‘If you’re paddling on the non-tidal section of the river (Cricklade Bridge to Teddington) yes, you need either a non-powered pleasure craft licence available from the environment agency here or join the British Canoeing here.
+Either of these entitles you to paddle on the non-tidal section of the Thames.‘ You might also want to check your insurance.